Digital Marketing Analytics

 Possible careers paths include digital marketing analyst, data analyst, and marketing analyst.
 More outcomes →

-The Digital Marketing Analytics track has a 12-course curriculum with 3 prerequisite courses.
+The Digital Marketing Analytics track has a 12-course curriculum with 1 prerequisite course.
 The curriculum can be completed in 12-16 months.

-Outcome: Students use and apply marketing principles, strategic research, consumer analysis, and target marketing to either a project or case studies.
+Outcome: Students use and apply marketing principles, strategic research, consumer analysis and target marketing to either a project or to case studies.

 Prerequisites: MARK 460 and ISSCM 491